IndustryFusion/fusionopcuadataservice/README.md

 1. Python 3.8.10 or more.
 2. Process Digital Twin is already setup either locally or in cloud. [https://github.com/IndustryFusion/DigitalTwin/blob/main/helm/README.md#building-and-installation-of-platform-locally]
 3. Working OPC-UA server.
-4. The OISP agent must be started in the same system using Docker Container.
-Use the following command to start the OISP agent in local for development usage.
+4. The IFF IoT agent must be started in the same system using Docker Container.
+Use the following command to start the IFF IoT agent in local for development usage.

+IFF IoT agent docker image must be built from here - [https://github.com/IndustryFusion/DigitalTwin/tree/main/NgsildAgent/Dockerfile]

-`docker run -d -e OISP_DEVICE_ID=<Device ID of the asset in PDT> -e OISP_DEVICE_NAME=<Device ID of the asset in PDT> -e OISP_GATEWAY_ID=<Device ID of the asset in PDT> -e OISP_DEVICE_ACTIVATION_CODE=<Activation code from the OISP account> -v /volume/config:/volume/config --security-opt=privileged=true --cap-drop=all -p 41234:41234 -p 7070:7070 <OISP agent docker image>`
+`docker run -d -e DEVICE_ID=<Device ID of the asset in PDT> GATEWAY_ID=<Device ID of the asset in PDT> -e KEYCLOAK_URL=<PDT Keycloak URL> -e REALM_ID=iff -e REALM_USER_PASSWORD=<Password of Keycloak REALM_USER> -v /volume/config:/volume/config --security-opt=privileged=true --cap-drop=all -p 41234:41234 -p 7070:7070 <IFF IoT agent docker image>`

-OISP agent docker image must be built from here - [https://github.com/Open-IoT-Service-Platform/oisp-iot-agent/blob/development/Dockerfile]

-To get the activation code, reach to the https://< PDT endpoint URL >/ui.
-Then, sign in with the relevant admin  credentials created in Keycloak i.e, https://< PDT endpoint URL >/auth, and then check account details page.
+To get the REALM_USER_PASSWORD, run the following command on the PDT cluster.

+`kubectl -n iff get secret/credential-iff-realm-user-iff -o jsonpath='{.data.password}'| base64 -d | xargs echo`

 The above docker container also expects a config file with the name config.json located in the /volume/config folder of the host system for mounting.
 The contents of this file are as follows.